 Should I co-sign on a loan?

-When you agree to be a co-borrwer for someone so they can get a mortgage.
-You’re making yourself just as liable for the loan as the main borrower is.
+When you agree to be a co-borrower for someone so they can get a mortgage, you’re making yourself just as liable for the loan as the main borrower is.

 Co-borrowers risk their credit rating

-This is a big risk, your credit score is on the line.
-If the person you’re co-signing for misses a payment, or even worse, defaults on the loan.
+This is a big risk; your credit score is on the line.
+If the person you’re co-signing for misses a payment, or even worse, defaults on a loan.